oracle/content-and-experience-toolkit/sites/doc/T2P.md

 This will create a source tree, with a package.json, and do an `npm install` to fetch dependencies into the source tree.
 Update `package.json` to include any further dependencies you may need for your resources.

-## Setup connections to your Source and Target OCE instances
+## Setup connections to your Source and Target OCM instances
 You can have one, two, or more registered servers, based on your scenario.
 It could be for example, DEV, TEST, PROD, or DEV, PROD.
-You can test in a PROD server, and then use OCE Toolkit CLI to publish and go-live.
+You can test in a PROD server, and then use OCM Toolkit CLI to publish and go-live.

 ```
 cec register-server DEV -e https://your-dev-instance.com -u user -p password